MCP Overview

 get_type | Gets full details of a specific GraphQL type, including fields and arguments |

-execute_query | Executes a GraphQL query or mutation using your API key |
+execute_query | Executes a read-only GraphQL query |

 See MCP Tools for the full reference.